The Self Saucing Chocolate Fudge Cake That Really Is Incredible.

 Chocolate Fudge Sauce

-• To make the cake batter add all of the dry ingredients to a mixing bowl, mix to combine.
-Once mixed, add in the wet ingredients & whisk together until fully incorporated & smooth.
-Add in the white chocolate chips (if using) then transfer the batter to the greased baking dish.
+• To make the cake batter, add all of the dry ingredients to a mixing bowl and mix to combine.
+Once mixed, add the wet ingredients and whisk together until fully incorporated and smooth.
+Add the white chocolate chips (if using), then transfer the batter to the greased baking dish.

-• In another mixing bowl, combine the caster (fine) sugar, brown sugar & cocoa powder, mix well.
-Sprinkle the mixture over the top of the cake batter completely covering the top.
+• In another mixing bowl, combine the caster sugar, brown sugar and cocoa powder, and mix well.
+Sprinkle the mixture over the top of the cake batter, completely covering the top.

-• Carefully pour the boiling water over the top of the cake & fudge mixture.
+• Carefully pour the boiling water over the top of the cake and fudge mixture.
 Don't stir or mix it.

 • Bake in the preheated oven for 35 to 40 minutes or until the centre is almost set.
 Remove and let cool for 10 minutes.